Pistonight/botw-save-state/README.md

 **Recommended (TL;DR)**:
 - Keep `Timers` enabled as they don't have negative effects
-- If you don't need to track inventory during practice (i.e. Any%), you can disable `Inventory` to avoid issues.
+- If you don't need to track inventory during practice, you can disable `Inventory` to avoid issues.
+  - Having it on can still have benefits, for example you don't need to swap equipments after restoring for Any%

 **Full List**:
 1. `Restore Message`